David Scott Blackhall

-David Scott Blackhall was a radio personality, author and poet.
+David Scott Blackhall (9 May 1910 – 14 September 1981) was a radio personality, author and poet.

 Life and career

 He was born in Cirencester, Gloucestershire on 9 May 1910 to George William and Annie Blackhall.
 After an accident in his teens, in which he sustained a detached retina, he lost the sight in his left eye.
 He underwent an operation in about 1943 to restore some sight in this eye, but the operation was unsuccessful.
 The eyesight in his right eye began to seriously deteriorate in the 50s and an operation for cataracts was unsuccessful, leaving him totally blind by age 45.

-In 1961 his autobiography This House Had Windows was published in which he explained that he took three weeks to learn the system of braille.
+In 1961 his autobiography This House Had Windows was published in which he explained that it took him three weeks to learn the system of braille.
 The 'David Scott Blackhall Award for Services to the Blind' was named in his honour by BBC radio's In Touch programme, a programme which Blackhall first hosted.
 Another award started in Blackhall's memory was the Patients' Aid Association's David Scott Blackhall Memorial Award which would award a cash prize to individuals making a positive impact to the blind community.
 Another blind colleague of Blackhall's at Radio 4 was Jill Allen-King.
 Blackhall was also a member of Rotary International since 1935 and, in 1942, founded the Rotary Club of Elstree & Borehamwood.